FDio/csit/docs/report/introduction/methodology_reconf.rst

 the number of packets lost.

-The exact calls executed may contain unnecessary info dumps, repeated commands, or commands which change a value that do not need to be changed (e.g. MTU).
+The exact calls executed may contain unnecessary info dumps, repeated commands, or commands which change values that do not need to be changed (e.g. MTU).
-Thus, implementation details are affecting the results, even if their effect on the corresponding MLRsearch suite is negligible.
+Thus, implementation details affect the results, even if their effect on the corresponding MLRsearch suite is negligible.

 The lower bound for NDR is the only value safe to be used when zero packets lost